cl-test-grid/cl-test-grid/sptm/README.md

-After the function has computed new version of data, an attempt to commit the transaction is performed (in Clojure this means storing new data value in Ref; in SPTM this means adding transaction record to the transaction log).
+After the function has computed new version of data, an attempt to commit the transaction is performed (in Clojure this means storing new data value in a Ref; in SPTM this means adding a transaction record to the transaction log).

 If during the commit attempt it is determined that another transaction(s)